mtuntang/U.S.-Presidential-Trump-vs-Biden-Tweet-Classifer-/README.md

 search over for each feature.
 2. Naive Bayes for continuous features.
 3. K nearest neighbours with cosine similarity as the distance metric.
-4. A stacking ensemble consisting of your classiers from parts 1-3, where a decision tree is used as a meta-classifier.
+4. A stacking ensemble consisting of your classifiers from parts 1-3, where a decision tree is used as a meta-classifier.